mcaliman/mcaliman.github.io/_posts/en/java/2008-01-05-java-objects.md

 copy of the data structure described by the class in its dynamic components and of which it shares the information access methods.

 Definition
-An object creates a class instance whose data structure it reflects and shares methods.
+An object is a class instance whose data structure it reflects and shares methods.

 The instantiation of multiple objects of the same class therefore involves the duplication of the same data structure, even though they represent differentiated information.
 To this end, each object must include a copy of the attributes defined in its relevant class as instance attributes;